 Scenario Planning: Preparing for What’s Next

-Scenario planning helps to identify future barriers, disruptions or hurdles an organization might face, and determine what the response to those situations could be.
-It can be particularly helpful for treasury and finance professionals who want to better prepare for potential variables that could negatively – or positively – impact company goals.
-Armed with the right data, scenario planning enables informed projections that can be used to develop multiple, differentiated occurrences and possible outcomes.
-Some examples include:
+Scenario planning helps businesses answer the “what ifs.”
+It is particularly helpful for business leaders who want to better prepare for potential variables that could negatively – or positively – impact company goals.
+With the right data, you can make informed projections that can be used to develop multiple, differentiated occurrences and possible outcomes.
+Some examples include:- Developing responses to micro- and macroeconomic trends.

 - Estimating cash flow changes that occur as the result of external pressures, such as supply chain disruption.